joshuago78/shapes/README.md

 # Shapes

 This is a teaching repository for an introductory programming course I teach at UCLA (IS271).
+Students are expected to fix the failing tests and submit a Pull Request with their fixes.

 It is intended to teach students the following best practices in software development:
 - Version Control, including: